andrewwhitehouse/learningrust.github.io/doc/05-compound-types.md

 }
   ```

-  Can you fix this by converting the sum of squares to a floating point value?
+  Can you fix this calculation of the Pythagorean distance by converting the sum of squares to a floating point value?
 Hint: *integer_value as f32* is one option.

   What is the length of the line between the two points?